jacebenson/cedar/docs/docs/cli-commands.md

   framework = "redwoodjs"
   # Set targetPort to the [web] side port as defined in redwood.toml
   targetPort = 8910
-  # Point your browser to this port to access your RedwoodJS app
+  # Point your browser to this port to access your CedarJS app
   port = 8888
 ```